G-DLP/gdlp.co.uk/content/posts/chop-protocol-diary-pots-long-covid.md

 hopefully next month's update is coming from a different place. i am genuinely looking forward to going on the elliptical again. but yeah, just a warning about pots and lpr so you can keep an eye out for symptoms yourself, especially if you are introducing cardio into the mix TT

+## MONTH 5 / posted: jan 19th

+well that was quite prompt of me. hello, i did it basically in a month, give or take the few days when I was seeing friends over Christmas.
+I thought it was gonna be a more disruptive time but that many people were sick with covid and the flu, most of my plans got cancelled.
+Felt glad I'd been wearing a mask in the gym even if it makes dickheads come up and ask me why I'm wearing a mask all as a ruse so they can warn me I'm breathing in my own bacteria and making myself sick. suck my dickkkkk

+{{< figure src="/5.jpg" title="month 5 in all its glory" >}}

+A full month on the elliptical bar the one day I thought 'what if I walked fast on a flat treadmill for a full hour just to see if I could do it.'
+I could do it.
+It was just funny getting off at the end and walking across the gym to leave because it felt like I was on a travellator.
+Reminded me of being a kid spending a full day in a pool on holiday and sitting at dinner later but feeling my legs wave as if I was still floating in water.

+- Leg curl 35 -> 40
+- Leg extension 35 -> 40
+- Leg press 70 -> 80
+- Calf press 70 -> 80

+It's been fun telling friends that I can do 40 minutes, or 60 minutes, on an elliptical and them going _I COULDN'T DO THAT_.
+Weird to feel like I'm overtaking normal people.
+Satisfying.
+But while there's the pride, the satisfaction, and more confidence, there's also a bit of 'wow I spend so much time in the gym almost every single day of the week, it is basically my job' as well as some '60 minutes is a long time to spend on an elliptical i'm a bit bored of all the music i like, and i can't concentrate on my audiobook, and i need something akin to techno to get me through this 40 minute MSS day'

+More seriously, I think in the elliptical with stationary arms, I might have found my limit-ish.
+Keeping an eye on my heart rate on the Visible app, I'm reaching 181 sometimes doing the elliptical.
+As a reminder, I'm currently taking 3x 2.5mg of Midodrine every day.
+I was only ever around 105-110 on the rowing machine, so the high numbers scared me and I had to look up what I should be aiming for, or not aiming for.
+I found the following [heart rate targets](https://www.heart.org/en/healthy-living/fitness/fitness-basics/target-heart-rates) on the British Heart Foundation.

+{{< figure src="/hr.png" title="from the British Heart Foundation website" >}}

+I'm 31.
+If my max heart rate is estimated to be 185 and i'm hitting 181 on the elliptical........ ha ha.
+So when I say I've found my limit, I mean, I don't know if I _should_ actually progress to jogging on a treadmill if it means going over this figure and bringing on new problems.
+I haven't been booked back in for an appointment with my cardiologist yet so I have no one to ask in the meantime.
+But yeah.
+Maybe I just stick to the elliptical until I've had a chat with him?

+Before I sign off for the month: I am feeling 10% better mentally after the shitshow last month.
+I've been working my way through a [low acid cookbook](https://www.mollypelletier.com/flora-shop) and while I'm a lot less hungry than I was, I still haven't found food I'm dying to eat.
+My throat got a bit better, and then I ate something I shouldn't have, and it got bad again.
+But gym-wise, I am having to leave a full 2 hours between eating and going the gym otherwise I can now feel my throat burning.
+That or I get a bad taste in my mouth, so the silent part of silent reflux is getting easier to sus out.

+it's exciting to be at this point because the reason i decided to keep a blog was because I could only find on online that went up to the 5th month. we are in uncharted territory now.

+🤞🏻